sanskrit/raw_etexts_english/blogs/manasataramgini/2010-03-12_the-experience-transient-and-eternal.md

 +++
-title = "The experience: transient andxa0eternal"
+title = "The experience: transient and eternal"

 +++
 Having reached the ford I called on indra for aid and also that great